ozoromo/big-brother/docs/API documentation/databasemanagement.md

 Creates a new entry in the login_table for the user with the given uuid or username.

+**Arguments**:

-Keyword arguments: Only one of the keyword arguments should be set.
-Otherwise an error will be returned. user_uuid -- ID of the user that you want to delete. username  -- Username of the user that you want to delete.
+- `user_uuid` - ID of the user that you want to delete.
+Only set either user_uuid or username.
+- `username` - Username of the user that you want to delete.
+Only set either user_uuid or username.

 **Returns**: